the-rev-dev/dz-request/README.md

-# dz-collection
+# dz-request
-TS-Collection is a generic class/interface combo pack that can facilitate that cleanliness of your code when working with lists in Typescript.
+DZ-Request is a generic function used for making async Typescript requests.

 This is not yet ready for public consumption.